PowerDNS/pdns/docs/security-advisories/powerdns-advisory-2019-03.rst

 -  Risk of system compromise: No
 -  Solution: Upgrade to a non-affected version

-An issue has been found in PowerDNS Authoritative Server allowing a remote user to cause the HTTP connector of the remote backend to connect to an attacker-specified host instead of the configured one, via a crafted DNS query.
+An issue has been found in PowerDNS Authoritative Server when the HTTP remote backend is used in RESTful mode (without post=1 set), allowing a remote user to cause the HTTP backend to connect to an attacker-specified host instead of the configured one, via a crafted DNS query.
 This can be used to cause a denial of service by preventing the remote backend from getting a response, content spoofing if the attacker can time its own query so that subsequent queries will use an attacker-controlled